The Authentic Paella

 7. Add the bomba rice and saffron.
 Spread the ingredients evenly over the pan.
 Do not stir the rice after this point.
 Cook for 10 minutes.
 Reduce the heat to medium-low and cook for another 8 minutes.

 8. If you want the socarrat, insert a narrow spatula to check the bottom of the pan.
 Is the rice browned underneath?
-If not, increase the heat to high and cook for another 90 seconds to 2 minutes.
+If not, increase the fire to high and cook for another 90 seconds to 2 minutes.

 Authentic Spanish paella Valenciana in a panA classic ready to be shared and enjoyed.